 Once retailers start to close the gap between online ads and offline sales, it becomes easier to identify different audience groups for upselling purposes.

 For example, retailers could create Lookalike Audiences to reach people similar to current offline customers like high in-store spenders, loyalty cardholders, or people who have shown a high-intent to buy (i.e. subscribing in-store to newsletter offers).

-Retailers can work specifically with each different audience to craft online campaigns via email marketing, SMS marketing or social media to keep the conversation going and stay in touch once they exit the store.
+Retailers can work specifically with each different audience to craft online campaigns via email marketing, sms marketing or social media to keep the conversation going and stay in touch once they exit the store.

 Conclusion and Main Takeaways

 A first step towards the customer is to enhance and improve the experience in-store by creating an engaging and comfortable ambiance.
-On top of that, merchants should build an omnichannel retailing strategy by integrating online and offline touchpoints in a seamless experience.
+On top of that, merchants should build an omnichannel retail strategy by integrating online and offline touchpoints in a seamless experience.

 Finally, merchants should also enhance their advertising efforts by using tools that measure offline conversions, whether offline sales or mid-funnel interactions and pushing first-party data about customers’ behavior into their marketing campaigns through a middleware software.